Hometown Hero: CHOP nurse inspired by sister with cerebral palsy

 After 12 hour shifts in the hospital and grad school courses, she still makes time for her best friend and her first patient.

 "Tiff idolizes her sister.
-She looks up to her she can't wait until she walks through the door," said Joanne Gallo, their mom.
+She looks up to her she can't wait until she walks through the door," said their mother, Joanne.

 "I would change in our garage and we would spray everything down.
 It was a little stressful just thinking about what you could bring home," said Taylor.

-"It's stressful, but having everyone together and being able to have dinner together and do a lot of the stuff, we've bonded even more as a family," said John Gallo, their dad.
+"It's stressful, but having everyone together and being able to have dinner together and do a lot of the stuff, we've bonded even more as a family," said their father, John.